 Pikes Peak Community College is an open-door institution which allows any student to attend, regardless of citizenship.
 We do not ask for immigration status, but we ask about citizenship status.
 This helps determine your tuition.
 Undocumented, ASSET (Advancing Students for a Stronger Economy Tomorrow), and DACA (Deferred Action for Childhood Arrivals) students should choose the “Non-U.S. Citizen” option on the application.
-If you have any questions, please contact Student Services at 719-502-3563.

 Implications of White House decision to end DACA